Gisele Bündchen: Public image

 In September 2000, Newsweek reported on a survey conducted by Brazilian magazine Capricho, where 86 percent of Brazilian teenagers said they wanted to become fashion models.
 Capricho attributed the interest in modeling to Bündchen.

 By 2014, Bündchen was listed by Forbes as the 89th most powerful woman in the world.

-Forbes Brasil listed Bündchen as the No. 2 biggest Brazilian celebrity of 2015 based on media presence and influence in Brazil.
+Forbes Brasil listed her as the No. 2 biggest Brazilian celebrity of 2015 based on media presence and influence in Brazil.

 In a 2006 Elle survey, more than 50 percent of American stylists asked gave Bündchen the title of the best hair in Hollywood.
-A February 2008 survey of more than 20,000 plastic surgeons in 84 countries revealed Bündchen was the celebrity most mentioned for patients having work done on their abdomens and hair, and the second-most mentioned celebrity in the breasts category.
+A February 2008 survey of more than 20,000 plastic surgeons in 84 countries revealed that she was the celebrity most mentioned for patients having work done on their abdomens and hair, and the second-most mentioned celebrity in the breasts category.

 Bündchen was second on Vanity Fairs World's Most Beautiful poll in 2009.
-In January 2011, Bündchen's was the most desired female body on the 14th Annual Famed Hottest Looks survey.
+In January 2011, her body was the most desired female body on the 14th Annual Famed Hottest Looks survey.
 In 2011, Bündchen was one of three women to make AskMen.com's annual "Most Desirable Women" list every year for 10 consecutive years.

 Bündchen is ranked No. 4 on Forbes Brasils list of the 100 most influential Brazilian celebrities.
-In May 2014, Bündchen was ranked No. 89 on Forbes 100 Most Powerful Women in the world, the only model on the list.
+In May 2014, she was ranked No. 89 on Forbes 100 Most Powerful Women in the world, the only model on the list.
 In November 2014, Forbes Brasil ranked Bündchen fifth of the 25 biggest celebrities in Brazil, moving her up to second in 2015.

 Vogue Italia called Bündchen the "King Midas of fashion" in February 2012, saying companies that invest in her reap the awards of her representation.
 An Esprit public awareness campaign featuring Bündchen helped raise consumer awareness 9 percent in Germany and 19 percent in China.

 In 2016, Bündchen participated in The Beginning of Life, a documentary about "the crucial role that the early years of children's lives play in determining their futures successes".